 Is the CHESS-Board paid or otherwise financially compensated?

 Furthermore, the >$500 in filing and other costs to become 501(c)(3), solicit donations, and promote the group were out-of-pocket expenses to the founding families.
-The hundreds of hours invested into paperwork, website and social media development, devising a workable budget, setting up suitable accounting and enrollment systems, drafting and revising policies and procedures, etc. were all completely uncompensated labors of love.
+The many hours invested into paperwork, website and social media development, devising a workable budget, setting up suitable accounting and enrollment systems, drafting and revising policies and procedures, etc. were all completely uncompensated labors of love.

 Each and every week, we spend several collective hours responding to phone calls and emails from members and prospective members, donors and prospective donors, and the general public; balancing the books; tracking volunteers; reporting to outside entities; etc. We do this because we have a passion for creating and fostering a true community that our local homeschooling families can rely upon.